FOR AGES 3 YEARS TO 18 YEARS

 White sturgeons are not particularly aggressive or harmful to humans.
 Most people don't consider them to be dangerous or to be one of the biggest predator populations.

-White sturgeons are not meant to be kept in captivity or in small spaces.
+White sturgeons are not meant to be kept in captivity or small spaces.
 Since they are bottom feeders and anadromous by nature, they do not make good pets.
 In most places, it is illegal to harvest or fish white sturgeons.
 They can't survive outside of their natural habitat.

 The oldest white sturgeon that has ever been recorded was 152 years old.